 San Diego Blood Bank responded to a request by the Department of Defense for weekly blood shipments during Operation Desert Storm.
 The community rallied around the call to support our troops.

-San Diego Chargers Blood Drive set the first Guinness World Record for “largest single-day, single-location blood drive” for surpassing 1,853 donations.
-By 1998, the Chargers Drive had increased collections 38% with a record of 2,549 donations.
+San Diego Chargers Blood Drive set the first Guinness World Record for “largest single-day, single-location blood drive” for surpassing 1,853 blood donations.
+By 1998, the Chargers Drive had increased collections 38% with a record of 2,549 total volunteer blood donations.

 September 11, 2001

-SDBB sent 380 pints of blood to New York on the afternoon of the terrorist attack on the World Trade Center with the help of the United States Navy.
-On the day of the tragedy and the days that followed, donors lined up to give blood, many waiting in line for several hours.
-By the end of the week, more than 3,000 people had donated.
+SDBB sent 380 pints of blood to New York on the afternoon of the 9/11 terrorist attack on the World Trade Center with the help of the United States Navy.
+On the day of the tragedy and the days that followed, blood donors lined up to give blood, many waiting in line for several hours.
+By the end of the week, more than 3,000 people had donated blood in support.

 Headquarters for SDBB moved from Upas Street, a 40,000-squarefoot building occupied in Hillcrest for nearly 40 years, to a state-of-the art 95,000-square-foot space two miles east of downtown San Diego. (pictured above left).

-Public cord blood bank efforts were renewed, enabling mothers to donate umbilical cord blood to support patients in need of bone marrow transplants.
+Public cord blood bank efforts were renewed, enabling mothers to donate umbilical cord blood to support patients in need of bone marrow transplants worldwide.
 SDBB began processing and storing umbilical cord tissue in 2019 as part of its efforts to support innovative cell therapies.

 Local sports teams have a rich tradition of supporting blood donation.
 Following the departure of the San Diego Chargers and the loss of the largest single day blood drive, sports teams in San Diego rallied.
 The San Diego Padres stepped up to the plate by hosting the Padres Summer Blood Drive.
-The Holiday Bowl, Gulls, Soccers launched new blood drives that continue to grow.
+The Holiday Bowl, San Diego Gulls, and the San Diego Soccers launched new blood drives that continue to grow.
 It takes the entire team to save lives!

 SDBB partnered with the National Institutes of Health (NIH) All of Us Research Program, a historic effort to gather data from one million or more people living in the United States to accelerate health research and medical breakthroughs.